shenwei356/LexicMap/docs/content/tutorials/index/_index.md

                This guarantees the k-mer will be captured by a mask in query sequences similar to the region.
             3. Adding the new k-mer to the mask which has the biggest chance to capture it.
                So in the search step, the new k-mer will be captured by this mask, and it will match the correst seed (its self) in the seed data of the mask.
-                1. Find candidate masks via a lookup table (mapping mask prefix to mask).
+                1. Find candidate masks via a lookup table (mapping mask prefixes to masks).
                 1. Choose the mask of which the captured k-mer share the longest prefix as the new k-mer, by compring LexicHash values (new k-mer XOR captured k-mer).
         6. Saving the concatenated genome sequence (bit-packed, 2 bits for one base) and genome information (genome ID, size, and lengths of all sequences) into the genome data file, and creating an index file for the genome data file for fast random subsequence extraction.